aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 #### Region resolution chain

-When `region` is not passed to the client constructor, the SDK resolves it in this order:
+The first priority is any `region` string or region provider function passed directly to the client constructor.
+When neither is provided, the SDK resolves region in this order:

 1. `AWS_REGION` environment variable.
 2. `AWS_DEFAULT_REGION` environment variable.